 directory.

-Terminalwire Client - The Terminalwire client is implemented here, including the protocol that receives commands from the server, an entitlements security layer that protects the client from malicious server commands, and the UI that displays them.
+Terminalwire Client - The Terminalwire client is implemented in here, including the protocol that receives commands from the server and the UI that displays them.

 If you like what you read and want to see more articles like this, please consider using Terminalwire for your web application’s command-line interface.
 In under 10 minutes you can build a command-line in your favorite language and web framework, deploy it to your server, then stream it to the Terminalwire thin-client that runs on your users desktops.
 Terminalwire manages the binaries, installation, and updates, so you can focus on building a great CLI experience.